As the son of history's most infamous criminal, Juan Pablo Escobar grew up in luxury and a life filled with fear and tragedy.

 Sebastian Marroquin has certainly led by example.
 If the son of Pablo Escobar can reject life as a drug dealer and choose a different path, then so can others.
 With the past of Juan Pablo Escobar behind him, he currently lives in Buenos Aires with his wife and son and works as an architect.

 Now that you know about Juan Pablo Escobar, learn about Maria Victoria Henao, Pablo Escobar’s wife.
-Then read about how Virginia Vallejo’s love affair with Pablo Escobar catapulted him to superstardom.
+Then,take a look at these rare photos of Pablo Escobar that take you inside the life of the kingpin.